webkom/404-competition/README.md

 Read more about the competition on [webkom.abakus.no/404-competition](http://webkom.abakus.no/404-competition)

+## What do I need?
+The easiest way to participate is to make sure [`git`](https://help.github.com/articles/set-up-git/), `make` and [`cookiecutter`](https://cookiecutter.readthedocs.org/en/latest/) is installed, and follow 'How to participate'.
+If you are more of a power user, you could do whatever you like, as long as the directory structure is the same as the supplied default project, and you can run `make setup`, and get the final  `.html` file in `/entries/<username>/dist/<username>.html`.

 ## How to participate
 1. Fork repo and clone it
 2. Run `make new` and work in *entries/<abakus_username>*